 The Runaway Mine Cars and Mystic Manor were a great way to kick off our day at Hong Kong Disneyland.
 We then moved on to Toy Story Land.

-Our youngest child needs some encouragement to go on the more thrilling rides and so by this stage was looking for a more relaxed experience, so we took him for a turn on Slinky Dog Spin.
+Our youngest child needs some encouragement to go on the more thrilling rides, and so by this stage, he was looking for a more relaxed experience, so we took him for a turn on Slinky Dog Spin.
 It was a cute ride but extremely tame, spinning you round and round at no great speed while Slinky Dog chases his tail.

-Other experiences to look out for in Fantasyland include Mickey and the Wondrous Book, It’s a Small World Boat Tour, and the Fantasy Gardens which is a great place to meet Disney characters.
-You could definitely spend a lot of time in Fantasyland, particularly if you have younger children.
+Other experiences to look out for in Fantasyland include Mickey and the Wondrous Book, It’s a Small World Boat Tour, and the Fantasy Gardens, which is a great place to meet Disney characters.
+You could easily spend a lot of time in Fantasyland, particularly if you have younger children.

 In addition to the two major rides in the area, I would also recommend the Orbitron and the Jedi Training show.
-The Orbitron is a pretty normal spinner ride which doesn’t offer any major adrenaline rush but the flying saucers look pretty cool.
+The Orbitron is a pretty normal spinner ride that doesn’t offer any major adrenaline rush, but the flying saucers look pretty cool.
 The ride also offers good views over Tomorrowland and the mountains surrounding the park.